Restaurants, cafés, pubs, and nightclubs: Protocols for returning to operation

 Note: These guidelines pertain largely to employee health and safety.
 Employers should also refer to guidance issued from the provincial health officer, and the appropriate health authority, on public safety.

-Employers are advised to remain apprised of orders issued by the Provincial Health Officer as this information may change.
+Employers are advised to remain apprised of orders issued by the provincial health officer as this information is subject to change.

 - Consider work activities that could be done remotely (e.g., dispatch, customer service, administration) and change work model accordingly.